 After cutting up your deer, you’ll want to wrap the meat before storing it in the freezer.
 We like this type of butcher paper and purchase it in large rolls.
 If you’re doing butchering at home, you’ll be grateful to have it in bulk!
 Not only is it cheaper, but you don’t have to worry about running out part-way through butchering day!

 You’ll need a good tape to seal your packages.
 We like to use a simple roll of masking tape.
 Again, I recommend purchasing it in large quantities.
-Use this link to purchase several rolls you can keep in stock!

 A Tool to Cut Through Bone

 While a band saw is idea for home butchering, not many can afford to purchase one.
 The cheapest alternative would be the handy hack saw.
-This is the one we’ve used in times past.

 However, once we realized a reciprocating saw would do the job much faster and with less effort, we didn’t hesitate to make the change!
 Today we use this Milwaukee Sawzall to cut through bones and ribs.
 It works well (see video below)!